Weather Thermometers – What They Are And How They Work

 This is arguably the oldest and most trusted method of measuring temperature.
 It consists of a liquid (usually alcohol or mercury) that expands in a glass tube as the temperature increases.

 The length to which it expands depends on the temperature.
-It is usually placed under the tongue or rectum (in the case of babies and animals.)
-After about 2 minutes, the thermometer is removed, and the temperature, as indicated on the glass tube, is measured.
+It is usually placed under the tongue or rectum (in the case of babies and animals).
+After about two minutes, the thermometer is removed, and the temperature indicated on the glass tube is read.

-Although replaced by digital thermometers in many cases, glass thermometers remains a reliable and accurate way of measuring temperature and are still used by many healthcare practitioners.
+Although replaced by digital thermometers in many cases, glass thermometers remain a reliable and accurate way of measuring temperature and are still used by many healthcare practitioners.

 Unlike a glass/mercury thermometer, a digital thermometer needs an electrical power source (battery) to function.
 It uses the resistance created by a temperature-sensitive metal when an electrical current is passed through it to make a measurement.